MicrosoftDocs/microsoft-salescopilot-docs/articles/administrator-settings-for-viva-sales.md

 ---
-title: Administrator settings for Copilot for Sales
+title: Administrator settings for Sales solution in Microsoft 365 Copilot
-description: Learn how to use administrator settings to customize the Microsoft 365 Copilot for Sales experience in Outlook and Teams. ms.date: 06/26/2025 ms.topic: how-to ms.service: microsoft-sales-copilot
+description: Learn how to use administrator settings to customize the Sales app experience in Outlook and Teams. ms.date: 06/26/2025 ms.topic: how-to ms.service: microsoft-sales-copilot